 AMRs can be programmed to travel to the worker, rather than the other way around.
 The worker can then retrieve items and scan them from the robot receptacle, or scan items into the robot bin for delivery elsewhere.
 This makes the order picking or receiving process much more efficient and improves accuracy while reducing movement.

 Because the autonomous mobile robot assumes most of the heavy lifting duties, there is a reduced risk of injury to the workers.
 Many mobile robots can transport up to 1,000kg, and have crash avoidance systems that reduce the chance of a spill.

 Workers will have less risk of back injuries, falls, or other issues related to moving products.

 The MiR1000, for example, has a payload of 1,000kg (2,200lbs) and can automatically pick up, transport and deliver through dynamic environments, removing humans from roles where there can be a risk of collisions or strain injuries.

 Fatigue is directly linked to increased workplace accidents and injuries.
-AMRs can help by taking on tiring tasks, as well as signalling if incorrect items are scanned, or moved without scanning.
+AMRs can help by taking on tiring tasks, as well as signaling if incorrect items are scanned, or moved without scanning.
 Both systems can help keep workers alert and reduce fatigue related errors.